entropylost/amida/README.md

 ## Known Bugs

-- Having walls in the upper left edges of the screen will causes nans.
 - The dpi scaling is broken and has to be manually adjusted.
+Use the `settings/dpi2.ron` file when having a 2x scaling.

 ## Gallery